-It’s not something you usually associate for Christmas, and this annual promotion isn’t for most stations, but if you are an edgy station that appeals to men and have a personality based show that pushes the envelope, Toys For Tatas is a big winner.
+This is not something you usually associate with Christmas, and this annual promotion isn’t for most stations, but if you are an edgy station that appeals to men and has a personality-based show that pushes the envelope, Toys For Tatas is a big winner.

-Toys for Tatas gets talk, fills the club and positions a station as being irreverent.
-For the right personalities, it’s an ideal way to be involved with a big Christmas promotion without changing key character traits.
+For the right personalities, it’s an ideal way to be involved with a big Christmas promotion without violating character expectations.

-The success has spread across the United States, with may similar stations launching a similar campaign.
-Gentlemen’s Clubs across the country have adopted it as a month-long event in their clubs, so it may already be happening in your market.
-Check out if it’s already being done.
+The success has spread across the United States.
+Gentlemen’s Clubs across the country have adopted it as a month-long event, so it may already be happening in your market.
+Check to see if it’s being done.
 If it is, find a way to be a promotion partner.

 Here’s an example from a club’s promo reel:

 - If it’s not in your city, launch the idea and own it.
 The easiest way to manage the details is to arrange for another organization (like Toys for Tots) to pick up the toys and distribute them.
 There are plenty of organizations you could find to handle the details.

 - This works best as a one-day (morning) promotion.
 It stands out.
 Trying to sustain it for multiple days or months is not as exciting and it loses some of the “bigness” of the event.

 - Be prepared for backlash.
 But then, if your station is right for this promotion, you should embrace the controversy.
 Plan how your spokespeople will respond on social media and television when the attention comes.

 Obviously, this promotion only works for a select few stations in the right format.
 Be careful.